amituttam/notes/docs/networking/http.rst

    secret key.

 #.
 In OSI model equivalences, TLS/SSL is initialized at layer 5 (session
-   layer) and works at layer 6 (the presentation layer). he session layer has a handshake using an asymmetric cipher in order to establish cipher settings and a shared key for that session; then the presentation layer encrypts the rest of the communication using a
+   layer) and works at layer 6 (the presentation layer).
+The session layer has a handshake using an asymmetric cipher in order to establish cipher settings and a shared key for that session; then the presentation layer encrypts the rest of the communication using a